Prudential Financial says COVID-19 impact 'beginning to moderate'

-NEW YORK, Aug 4 (Reuters) - Prudential Financial Inc (PRU.N) said on Wednesday that the effect of COVID-19 on its group and individual life insurance appears to be lessening in the third quarter.
+NEW YORK (Reuters) -Prudential Financial Inc said on Wednesday that the effect of COVID-19 on its group and individual life insurance appears to be lessening in the third quarter.

 While the disease is still affecting the U.S. insurer, the impact is “beginning to moderate,” the New Jersey insurer’s head of U.S. businesses Andrew Sullivan said on a conference call.

 The company noted that those with insurance were more likely to be vaccinated.
-"We believe that the vaccination rate of the insured population is higher than the general population," Chief Executive Officer Charles Lowrey said on call.
+“We believe that the vaccination rate of the insured population is higher than the general population,” Chief Financial Officer Kenneth Tanji said on call.

 The company said it expects after-tax adjusted operating income for the third quarter to fall to $2.59 a share from $3.79 a share in the second quarter, primarily due to timing of certain expenses and lower variable investment income.